How to Configure Dynamic Data Masking

 Global Masking Rule

-3. Go back to SQL Editor.
-Run SELECT * FROM employee; within hr_prod again.
+5. Go back to SQL Editor, run SELECT * FROM employee; within hr_prod.
 You'll see the birth_date is masked.
-Result within hr_test is the same. query-prod-masked

 Export data with masked columns